javif89/webcat/README.md

 #### After you have those you can just follow these steps
 * Clone this repository
 * Go into the WebCat folder
-* Run webcat.py with either `python webcat.py` if you set up python3 correctly on windows or `python3 webcat.py` on linux
+* Run webcat.py with either `python webcat.py` if you set up python3 correctly on windows or `python3 webcat.py` on linux.
+You should see the server starting up in your command line
 * Go to localhost:8000 on your web browser, if everything is working you should see a webpage

 # Using WebCat